BornAgainCoder7/bash-scripts/README.md

 Why this exists:
 SEO, security, and infrastructure overlap.
 I observe and verify digital behavior directly from the CLI instead of relying on plugins or dashboards.

+For site-check.sh
+Input domain only.
+Do not include protocol.